Blow the House Down (album)

 Blow the House Down is an album by the American saxophonist Junior Walker, released in 1983.
 It marked the third time that Walker had signed with Motown Records.
+"Closer than Close" was released as a single.

 The album peaked at No. 210 on the Billboard 200.
+Walker supported the album with a North American tour.

 Production

 Billed without his All Stars, the album included Walker's son, Autry DeWalt III, on drums.
-It contains Walker's take on "Urgent", the 1981 Foreigner hit on which he had played a wide-praised sax solo.
+It contains Walker's take on "Urgent", the 1981 Foreigner hit on which he had played a much-praised sax solo.

 Critical reception

 Robert Christgau thought that "Walker was always funky in the generic sense, but on this welcome return to his home label eight different producers help him get all fashionably funky as well—without any sense of strain."
 The Globe and Mail wrote that "the Walker sound is padded and filled with synthesizers, back-up singers and a couple of dozen studio musicians, but the music is never choked in the modern studio mix the way so many Motown albums are these days."

-The Philadelphia Inquirer praised "Sex Pot", writing that it "has all the bite and wit of Walker at his best ...
+The Philadelphia Inquirer praised "Sex Pot", writing that it "has all the bite and wit of Walker at his best...
 In the '60s, this song might have put him in the Top 10 again; these days, however, a big, lewd piece of music like this scares off rock radio programmers."
+The Buffalo News deemed the album "real unabashed, bopping R&B." The Green Bay Press-Gazette said that "Walker is in excellent form in earthy singing and many blistering sax runs."

 AllMusic noted the album's themes of "sex and lust," writing that "Walker's signifying sax cries are showcased on eight explosive tracks."